Journal

 Trigger scenario

 Runway is tightening.
 Teams request more budget.
-Executive team cannot align on cuts vs growth bets.
+The executive team cannot align on cuts versus growth bets.

-Company funds three high-confidence bets, one optionality bet, and reserves contingency budget.
+- Outcome: The company funds three high-confidence bets, one optionality bet, and keeps a reserve pool

-Alternative that loses: equal spread across all requests, because no initiative gets enough force.
+Alternative that loses: equal spread across all requests, because no initiative gets enough force to matter.

 - What runway floor is non-negotiable?